Home > Genealogy > Exposing Slavery

 George Holland (died 1802) is one of my maternal sixth great grandfathers.
 It is critical to recognize that casual family tree researchers have regularly and pervasively confused two different men named George Holland.
 My George Holland ancestor is found in the area of Montgomery County, Virginia, which later became Grayson County, while the other George Holland is found in Goochland County, Orange County, and Louisa County.
 They are two different men.

 There is very little biographical information known about George Holland, other than some land records, tax records, and his last will and testament.
 The only record identifying him as being an enslaver is his last will and testament, which was dated June 22, 1802, and which he signed with "his mark" indicating that he was illiterate.
 The insightful part is that George specifically names the woman that he enslaved as follows: "I also direct my negroe Woman Jin, my Bull run Tract of Land to be sold and twelve months Credit to be given and the money to be equally divd amongst all my Legatees hereafter named."
 With the typical incongruity an enslaver, George identifies Jin by name and refers to her as a woman, but Jin is diminished to being property and equated with a tract of land.

-One possibility is that the name Jin was a nickname for Virginia.
+One possibility is that the her name was Virginia, and her nickname was Gin, but was recorded in the last will and testament as Jin.
 There is no indication of her age, other than her being described as a woman on June 22, 1802.
 That is the only information that is known about her, and I've not yet been able to identify any other possible records.
-It is unknown how long Jin was enslaved by George Holland.
+It is unknown how long she was enslaved by George Holland.
 The 1782 Personal Property Tax List for Montgomery, County, Virginia, indicates that he was not enslaving anyone at that time.

 Enslaved by John Hollon (Holland): Their Names Are Unknown